-- Staffing changes reflect the following: - o FY 2018 Budgeted FTE positions of 46.6 reflect the reduction of 2.0 frozen and unfunded positions from the FY 2018 Approved Operating Budget of 48.6. - o Transfer of the following Professional positions: - 4.0 positions to Program Support for Schools (3201). - 3.0 positions to Elementary Programs (0701). - 3.0 positions to Reading Elementary (1802). - 1.0 position to Digital Education (2601). - o Transfer of the following Support Staff positions: - 1.0 position to Pupil Personnel (6101). - 1.0 position to Homewood (3402). - Supplies and Materials reflect a reduction to constrain the budget in light of funding challenges.
+- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 46.6 reflect the reduction of 2.0 frozen and unfunded positions from the FY 2018 Approved Operating Budget of 48.6. - Transfer of a 1.0 Support Staff position to Pupil Personnel (6101). - Other Charges increase for National Math Competition conference.